Stockton and Darlington Railway: Cleveland iron ore

 By 1857, a blast furnace had opened close to the Durham coalfield on the north side of the Tees.
-Backed by the rival West Hartlepool Harbour & Railway, the Durham & Cleveland Union Railway proposed a line from the mines in Skinningrove and Staithes, via Guisborough and a bridge over the Middlesbrough & Redcar Railway to a jetty at Cargo Fleet, from where a ferry would carry the ore across the Tees to the blast furnaces.
-When the proposal was before Parliament the S&DR suggested that their Middlesbrough & Redcar could be extended to Saltburn, and the Tees crossed by a swing bridge.
+Backed by the rival West Hartlepool Harbour and Railway, the Durham and Cleveland Union Railway proposed a line from the mines in Skinningrove and Staithes, via Guisborough and a bridge over the Middlesbrough and Redcar Railway to a jetty at Cargo Fleet, from where a ferry would carry the ore across the Tees to the blast furnaces.
+When the proposal was before Parliament the S&DR suggested that their Middlesbrough and Redcar could be extended to Saltburn, and the Tees crossed by a swing bridge.
 The Cleveland Railway received permission for a line from Skinningrove as far as Guisborough, and the S&DR permission for an extension to Saltburn and a branch to a mine at Skelton.
-This 1858 S&DR Act also authorised the merger of the S&DR with the railways it held on lease.
+This Stockton and Darlington Railway Amalgamation Act 1858 (21 & 22 Vict. c. cxvi) also authorised the merger of the S&DR with the railways it held on lease.

-An application to Parliament for a jetty in the following year was unsuccessful, but in 1860 the Upsall, Normanby & Ormesby Railway received permission for a line with access to the river, the S&DR claim of exclusive rights to the foreshore having been rejected.
+An application to Parliament for a jetty in the following year was unsuccessful, but in 1860 the Upsall, Normanby and Ormesby Railway received permission for a line with access to the river, the S&DR claim of exclusive rights to the foreshore having been rejected.
 The jetty was also opposed by the Tees Conservancy Commissioners and they moored barges along the foreshore to obstruct construction.
-In what became known as the Battle of the Tees, a fight broke out when a steam tug sent by the Commissioners interrupted men moving the barges.
-The barges were successfully moved, but a more serious fight developed the following night when three of the Commissioners' steam tugs arrived.
+In what became known as the Battle of the Tees, a fight broke out when a steam tug sent by the commissioners interrupted men moving the barges.
+The barges were successfully moved, but a more serious fight developed the following night when three of the commissioners' steam tugs arrived.
 The police then kept watch on the works until they were finished.

 Henry Pease, a S&DR director and Quaker, visited his brother Joseph in mid-1859 at his house by the sea at Marske-by-the-Sea.
 Returning late for dinner, he explained he had walked to Saltburn, then a group of fisherman's cottages, where he had had a "sort of prophetic vision" of a town with gardens.
 With other S&DR directors he planned the town, with gardens and Zetland Hotel by the station, and bought a house at 5 Britannia Terrace, where he stayed for a few weeks every summer.
 The extension opened in 1861, a station on the through line replacing the terminus at Redcar.